RyanBijkerk/thebrewnewb-website/_posts/2021-10-15-dry-hopped-belgian-blond.md

 author: ryan
 categories: [ Belgian Blond ]
 tags: [blond]
-image: assets/images/recipes/spicy-mango-ipa/spicy-mango-ipa-feature-image.jpg
+image: assets/images/recipes/dry-hopped-belgian-blond/dry-hopped-belgian-blond-feature-image.png
 description: "Bunny hop, a belgian dry-hopped blond."
-hidden: true
+hidden: false
 toc: true
-beforetoc: <iframe src="https://open.spotify.com/embed/track/1lK8OlJuuoVsGHsWaKFAfk" width="100%" height="80" frameBorder="0" allowtransparency="true" allow="encrypted-media"></iframe>
+beforetoc: <iframe src="https://open.spotify.com/embed/track/4BP3uh0hFLFRb5cjsgLqDh" width="100%" height="80" frameBorder="0" allowtransparency="true" allow="encrypted-media"></iframe>
 #rating: 4.5
 ---
-into
+In honor of my neighbor his favorite style, the next recipe is a Beligum Blond.
+When looking for a recipe, I did not want just a plain Belgium blond but with something extra, so, therefore, I have decided to go for a dry-hopped edition.
+Just like previously, this recipe is based on a winning recipe that is shared on the [hobbybrouwen](https://www.hobbybrouwen.nl/forum/index.php/topic,34387.0.html){:target="_blank"} forum by [Sjaak](https://www.hobbybrouwen.nl/forum/index.php?action=profile;u=5935){:target="_blank"}.
+There are no details shared on the forum regarding the flavor profile, so we have to wait and see what the outcome will be.

 ## Information